Brothers of Jesus: Relationship to Jesus

 The 19th century scholar J.B.
-Lightfoot identified three possible positions on the relationship to Jesus of those called his brothers and sisters by reference to their 4th century advocates, namely the Helvidian (after Helvidius, who wrote c.
+Lightfoot identified three possible positions on the relationship to Jesus of those called his brothers and sisters by reference to their 4th-century advocates, namely the Helvidian (after Helvidius, who wrote c.
 380), the Epiphanian (after Epiphanius of Salamis, 315-403), and the Hieronymian (after Jerome, 349-419/20).
 A fourth position, not mentioned by Lightfoot, is that the adelphoi were full-blooded brothers and sisters of Jesus.

-Full blood-brothers and sisters of Jesus
+Full blood-siblings of Jesus

-This position rejects the virgin birth of Jesus and argues his brothers and sisters were full siblings.
+This position rejects the virgin birth of Jesus and argues his siblings were full siblings.
 Main proponents of this belief were the Ebionites, a 2nd century Jewish Christian sect, who rejected both the incarnation and divinity of Jesus.

-Half-brothers and sisters of Jesus (Helvidian view)
+Half-siblings of Jesus (Helvidian view)

 The view of Helvidius was that the adelphoi were half siblings of Jesus born to Mary and Joseph after the firstborn Jesus.
 This is the most common Protestant position.

 The following hypothetical family tree is based on the book Jesus and His World written by John J Rousseau and Rami Arav: